 Remove any unnecessary clutter

-Before you start moving or rearranging, the best thing to do is to have a thorough tidy and de-cluttering.
+Before you start moving or rearranging, the best thing to do is to have a thoroughly tidy and de-cluttering.
 Over time, we inevitably collect useless objects and rubbish.
 These items serve no purpose other than to take up valuable space in your dorm.

-Now is the perfect time to get rid and remove all unwanted items.
+Now is the perfect time to get rid of and remove all unwanted items.
 Be thorough and be ruthless!
 Look at each object and consider carefully if you need it.
 If not, throw it away.
 You may be surprised at how much extra space you can create just by a simple decluttering session.

 Use under-bed storage units

 The issue with a dormitory is the lack of space.
 You may not have space for a large wardrobe or even a clothes rail.
 Also, you may not even have space for any clothes storage at all.
 This can become a real issue.

 When rearranging your dorm, look at your bed.
 Does it have space underneath it?
 If so, you can purchase cheap low-lying storage units that are designed to fit underneath beds.
 You can pick these items up for next to nothing from home supply stores.

 If your bed is quite low, there is another option.
 You can purchase special legs that raise your bed off the ground by a few inches – these are also relatively cheap.
 By raising your bed off the ground, you can create a large storage area for clothes and other items.

 Create a designated study space